 It is the policy of DPS, that the campus community will immediately be notified upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
-The Director of Public Safety will send a Greyhound Alert will be sent to the community.
+The Director of Public Safety will send a Greyhound Alert to the community which includes both text and email messaging.
 All students and staff members are provided with a Loyola University Maryland email account at the start of employment or their academic process.
 The Greyhound Alert System is an opt-out system which updates daily with student and employee contact information.
 Campus community members can update their Greyhound Alerts profile through the Inside Loyola portal.
 Students can add parents/guardian contact information through their account portal.
 Students are strongly encouraged to stay registered within the system.